gchers/fbleau/index.md

 # F-BLEAU

-F-BLEAU is a tool for estimating the leakage of a system in a black-box manner (i.e., by only looking at its secret inputs and outputs) we proposed in [2].
+F-BLEAU is a tool for estimating the leakage of a system in a black-box manner (i.e., by only looking at its secret inputs and outputs).
+It was proposed in [2].
+It considers a generic system as a black-box, taking secret inputs and returning outputs accordingly, and it measures how much the outputs "leak" about the inputs.
+This is done by only looking at observations of inputs and respective outputs.

-This tool is based on the equivalence between Machine Learning and black-box estimation of information leakage [1,2,3].
+F-BLEAU is based on the equivalence between estimating the error of a Machine Learning model of a specific class and the estimation of information leakage [1,2,3].

-This is also the code used for the experiments of [2] on the following
+This code was also used for the experiments of [2] on the following
 evaluations: Gowalla, e-passport, and side channel attack to finite field exponentiation.

-## Status
+# Status

-For now, this tool:
+Currently, the code provided here:
 - only estimates the Bayes risk (one has to derive the desired leakage measure from it manually),
-- is based on frequentist and nearest neighbor methods; in the future we hope to extend this to other ML methods,
+- is based on frequentist and nearest neighbor methods; in the future we hope to extend this to other ML methods; note that this does not affect the generality of the results, which hold against any classifier,
-- computes one estimate at the time; it is possible however to compute many estimates at the same time.
+- computes one estimate at the time, which can be improved in the future.

-## Install
+# Install

-Get yourself `cargo` (maybe using [`rustup`](https://rustup.rs/)).

-Run:
+The code is written in Rust, but it is thought to be used as a stand-alone command line tool.
+Bindings to other programming languages (e.g., Python) may happen in the future.

+Install [rustup](https://rustup.rs) (and, consequently, `cargo`).
+Then run:

 ```
 git clone https://github.com/gchers/fbleau